andrewdamelio/snapGIF/README.md

 Edna Piranha's creation <a href='https://chat.meatspac.es/'>Meatspaces</a> is absolutely amazing.
 <br />
-snapGIF is a prototype, inspried by Meatspaces and built with shareable rooms/channels.
+snapGIF is inspried by Meatspaces and built with shareable rooms/channels.
 <br /><br />
 Built from a combination of:
 <ul>